christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name as Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).
 The Chinese dragon, a symbol of imperial power, is a direct descendant of the Scythian Draco standard, carried by Sarmatian cavalry and adopted by the Han dynasty.

-The Yuezhi, the Central Asian tribe that founded the Kushan Empire, are identified by Chinese sources as the heirs of the Scythian steppe tradition.
-The name "Yuezhi" decodes as Yue-Zhi in Chinese transcription.
-The Yuezhi are the Iudii—the Dragon Kings.

 The Tarim basin mummies are Tocharians, and the Kizilgaha cave portraits depict redheaded "Chinese" people.
 Genetic studies show that indigenous people of Linzi in south east China were genetically more similar to Europeans than modern Chinese [^28].
 Tang dynasty mural in tomb unearthed in China portrays a 'Westerner' man with blond hair [^29].

 Alexander the Great = Qin Shi Huang (China's First Emperor).
 Both "died" mysteriously at 33 (Alexander in 323 BC; Qin Shi Huang in 210 BC).
 Alakshandra (Sanskrit) → Qin Shi Huang (Chinese): The "-shandra" morpheme appears in "Shi Huang" meaning "First Guardian".
 Qin was founded by Alexander, it starts right exactly around the Greco-Bactrian city states era in Central Asia, it was started by people coming from the West right exactly bordering Central Asia during Greco-Bactrian rule, DA-QIN meaning BIG OR GREATER QIN as a word name term was used to refer to the Roman empire during the "Han dynasty" that came after Qin dynasty which means the QIN people had to have been Greco-Bactrian Seleucids since they equated with Roman type people and they came from the farthest West direction.